Randox ships Covid-19 test kits to Wuhan hospitals

 “We have the capability to produce 60 million chips a year so we have no issues responding to increased demand,” Mr Campbell added.

-“We’re strongly advising people to comply fully with the guidance that has been issued by public health authorities on the island: anyone with flu like symptoms should not to go to their GP or hospital but initially get advice over the telephone.
+“We’re strongly advising people to comply fully with the guidance that has been issued by public health authorities on the island: anyone with flu-like symptoms should not go to their GP or hospital but initially get advice over the telephone.

 “However, because of corporate demand, we have also developed a self-test kit that organisations can give their employees and which we then organise to have returned to Randox for testing.
 We are currently getting a lot of interest in these,” Mr Campbell said.